 "I like to reduce cognitive load.
 I don't want to think about what I'm wearing."

 "I'm an introvert who hides from the world, often way too much.
-One thing I wish I did more is call and text my friends.
-I think about them often, and feel lucky to know them, but experience a strange anxiety that prevents me from texting and calling.
+I think about my friends often, and feel lucky to know them, but experience a strange anxiety that prevents me from texting and calling.
 Silly introvert brain wants to pull me into isolation and darkness."

-Under stress, Fives scatter toward Type 7 — becoming restless, seeking stimulation, losing the careful discipline that keeps them anchored.
+Under stress, Fives scatter toward Type 7, becoming restless, losing the careful discipline that keeps them anchored.
 You can see this in Fridman's decision to go to Ukraine in 2022 with no return date and no plan.
 "No, one way," he told Rogan.
-"I don't really have a plan.
-I'm hoping back in a month, but also not."
-It's the Five's fortress cracking open under pressure, the controlled observer suddenly needing to feel something directly.
+"I don't really have a plan."
+The fortress cracking open under pressure.

-In growth, Fives move toward Type 8 — becoming assertive, decisive, willing to use their knowledge as power rather than hoarding it.
+In growth, Fives move toward Type 8.
+They become assertive, willing to use their knowledge as power rather than hoarding it.
 When Sam Harris publicly criticized him for interviewing Putin and Trump, Fridman's response had the unmistakable edge of a Five accessing Eight energy:

 "Sam Harris criticizing me and Joe Rogan is silly.
-Specifically him talking down to me and saying I shouldn't interview Putin or Trump is laughable.
 I will talk with EVERYONE.
 I assure you, I prepare more than 99% of journalists.
 There are many conversations I prepare for 100+ hours for."

 That is not Prince Myshkin.
 That is a man who knows exactly what he's built and is done apologizing for it.